Oregon State Council By Laws

 3.0 The Elective Officers of this Council shall be State Master Councilor, State Senior Councilor, State Junior Councilor, and the State Council Secretary.

-3.5 The State Junior Councilor shall perform such duties as may be assigned to him by the State Master Councilor.
-He shall keep a complete and accurate record of his activities during his tenure and report on the same at Conclave.
+3.3 The State Junior Councilor shall perform such duties as may be assigned to him by the State Master Councilor.
+He shall keep a complete and accurate record of his activities during his tenure and report on the same at Legislative session.
 He shall not receive less than $200.00 as payment to partially defray expenses incurred during his term.

 The State Master Councilor may appoint the following officers to serve as State Conclave Officers: State Senior Steward, State Junior Steward, State Orator, State Sentinel, State Standard Bearer, State Almoner, State First Preceptor, State Second Preceptor, State Third Preceptor, State Fourth Preceptor, State Fifth Preceptor, State Sixth Preceptor, State Seventh Preceptor.

 (A) The State Master Councilor Elect shall confer with the other State Officers Elect in considering active DeMolay for State Council and State Conclave Offices.
 The State Master Councilor shall make the final decision on the appointment of these Officers, with the approval of the Executive Officer or his appointed Representative.

 (B) The State Master Councilor may appoint State Chapter Representatives as necessary in order to enhance and facilitate communications with the Chapters of the Oregon State Council.

 3.8 All appointed State Council and State Conclave Officers shall serve at the discretion of the State Master Councilor.
 They shall perform and complete all tasks delegated to them by the State Master Councilor.
 All State Master Councilor appointments terminate simultaneously with the expiration of the State Master Councilor’s term of office; including his resignation or removal from office.